-Although featuring the work of the artist and philosopher, Alexander Curtis, as the name suggests, the aim of Reloading Humanism is to go beyond the endeavour of a single individual.
+Although featuring the work of the artist and philosopher, Alexander Curtis, the aim of Reloading Humanism is to go beyond the endeavour of a single individual.
 Reaching out into the web of life, “Fellows” have been found whose work, taken together, can be seen as constituting the beginnings of an answer to the fundamental question of our age: “Is it possible for us to live happy and fulfilled lives without placing an undue burden on our environment, without exploiting other human beings and without jeopardising the quality of life of those who come after us?”

 This is not only the question of our age, it is THE QUESTION that since The Enlightenment has been hovering over humanity with the answer deciding whether we as a species have a future or not.
 Reloading Humanism is conceived in the spirit that we may, if we take heart and pull ourselves together, be able to work towards the beginnings of a positive answer.
 The task is however immense and calls for changes in attitudes in every aspect of our lives and in all modes of thinking, feeling and being – and even then the outcome is uncertain.
 Yet if we address the issue at hand we may find a new found dignity that gives a meaning and purpose to our lives that modernism has consistently failed to deliver.
 To access the „People“ page of Reloading Humanism, click on the glass prism top left.